 The ICESat-2 satellite acquires data along 1,387 separate RGTs, completing a "cycle" of all RGTs every 91 days.
 To keep file sizes manageable, some products (including ATL11) break up RGT data by region (see Figure 1 and Table 1).
 The ATLAS instrument is configured to make repeat measurements along RGTs in polar regions (poleward of 60° N and 60° S).
-This strategy allows ATL11 to construct time series of ice height changes from cycle to cycle (i.e. 91 days apart) for regions 3, 4 and 5 and 10, 11, and 12.
+This strategy allows ATL11 to construct time series of ice height changes from cycle to cycle (i.e., 91 days apart) for regions 3, 4, and 5 and 10, 11, and 12.

 Each ATL11 data file contains estimated land ice heights, plus other data, for one region of one RGT.
-Data are stored as (r,c) arrays, where r is the number of locations with data and c is the number of cycles (i.e. repeat measurements at each M, conditions permitting).
-Version 3 of ATL11 contains data from Cycle 3 through Cycle 9, or seven cycles.
-The product will be updated annually with new data from each year's cycles.
+Data are stored as (r,c) arrays, where r is the number of locations with data and c is the number of cycles (i.e., repeat measurements at each M, conditions permitting).
+Version 5 of ATL11 contains data from Cycle 3 through Cycle 15.